TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 * Use cron jobs or schedulers to run scripts automatically at specified intervals.

 What is MySQL?
-How many ways can we use to take backup?
+How many ways can we use to take a backup?

 MySQL is an open-source relational database management system (RDBMS) that uses SQL (Structured Query Language) to manage databases.
 There are several ways to take backups in MySQL: